-One of the first things that I recommend checking in a suspicious email message is the integrity of any embedded URLs.
-Often times the URL in a phishing message will appear to be perfectly valid.
-However, if you hover your mouse over top of the URL, you will see the actual hyperlinked address (at least that’s how it works in Outlook).
-If the hyperlinked address is different from the address that is displayed. then the message is probably fraudulent or malicious.
+One of the first things I recommend checking in a suspicious email message is the integrity of any embedded URLs.
+Oftentimes the URL in a phishing message will appear to be perfectly valid.
+However, if you hover your mouse over the top of the URL, you should see the actual hyperlinked address (at least in Outlook).
+If the hyperlinked address is different from the address that is displayed, the message is probably fraudulent or malicious.

-Often times people that launch phishing scams depend on their victims not knowing how the DNS naming structure for domains works.
-It is the last part of a domain name that is the most telling.
-For example, the domain name info.brienposey.com would be a child domain of brienposey.com because brienposey.com appears at the end of the full domain name (on the right hand side).
-Conversely, brienposey.com.maliciousdomai.com would clearly not have originated from brienposey.com because the reference to brienposey.com is on the left side of the domain name, not the right.
+People who launch phishing scams often depend on their victims not knowing how the DNS naming structure for domains works.
+The last part of a domain name is the most telling.
+For example, the domain name info.brienposey.com would be a child domain of brienposey.com because brienposey.com appears at the end of the full domain name (on the right-hand side).
+Conversely, brienposey.com.maliciousdomain.com would clearly not have originated from brienposey.com because the reference to brienposey.com is on the left side of the domain name.

 I have seen this trick used countless times by phishing artists as a way of trying to convince victims that a message came from a company like Microsoft or Apple.
 The phishing artist simply creates a child domain bearing the name Microsoft, Apple, or whatever.
 The resulting domain name looks something like this: Microsoft.maliciousdomainname.com.

-Whenever a large company sends out a message on behalf of the company as a whole, the message is usually reviewed for spelling, grammar, legality, and a number of other things.
-As such, if a message is filled with poor grammar or spelling mistakes it probably didn't come from a major corporation's legal department.
+Whenever a large company sends out a message on behalf of the company as a whole, the message is usually reviewed for spelling, grammar, and legality, among other things.
+So if a message is filled with poor grammar or spelling mistakes, it probably didn't come from a major corporation's legal department.

-No matter how official an email message might look, it is always a bad sign if the message asks for personal information.
-Your bank doesn't need you to send them your account number.
-They already know what it is.
+No matter how official an email message might look, it's always a bad sign if the message asks for personal information.
+Your bank doesn't need you to send it your account number.
+It already knows what that is.
 Similarly, a reputable company should never send an email asking for your password, credit card number, or the answer to a security question.

 There is an old saying that if something seems too good to be true, it probably is.
-That saying holds especially true for email messages.
-If you receive a message from someone unknown to you who is making big promises, then the message is probably a scam.
-After all, why would a Nigerian prince that you have never heard of contact you to help him smuggle money out of his country?
+That holds especially true for email messages.
+If you receive a message from someone unknown to you who is making big promises, the message is probably a scam.

-Just yesterday I received an email message informing me that I had won the lottery!!!!
+Just yesterday I received an email message informing me I had won the lottery!!!!
 The only problem is that I never bought a lottery ticket.
-If you get a message informing you that you have won a contest that you did not enter then you can bet that the message is a scam.
+If you get a message informing you that you have won a contest you did not enter, you can bet that the message is a scam.

-One telltale sign of a phishing E-mail is that you will eventually be asked for money.
-You might not get hit up for cash in the initial message, but sooner or later a phishing artist will likely ask for money to cover expenses, taxes, fees, or something like that.
-If that happens, then you can bet that it's a scam.
+One telltale sign of a phishing email is that you will eventually be asked for money.
+You might not get hit up for cash in the initial message.
+But sooner or later, phishing artists will likely ask for money to cover expenses, taxes, fees, or something similar.
+If that happens, you can bet that it's a scam.

-Although most of the phishing scams seem to try to trick people into giving up cash or sensitive information by promising the victim instant riches, other phishing artists try to use intimidation to scare the victim into giving up information.
-If a message makes unrealistic threats then the message is probably a scam.
+Although most of the phishing scams try to trick people into giving up cash or sensitive information by promising instant riches, some phishing artists use intimidation to scare victims into giving up information.
+If a message makes unrealistic threats, it's probably a scam.
 Let me give you an example.

-About ten years ago, I received a very official looking letter that was allegedly from US Bank.
+About 10 years ago, I received an official-looking letter that was allegedly from US Bank.
 Everything in the letter seemed completely legit except for one thing.
-The letter said that my account had been compromised and that if I did not submit a form (which asked for my account number) along with two forms of picture ID then my account would be canceled and my assets seized.
+The letter said my account had been compromised and that if I did not submit a form (which asked for my account number) along with two picture IDs, my account would be canceled and my assets seized.

 Phishing artists who want to use intimidation don't always pose as a bank.
-Sometimes phishing artists will send messages claiming to have come from a law enforcement agency, the IRS, the FBI, or just about anything else that could scare the average law abiding citizen.
+Sometimes they'll send messages claiming to have come from a law enforcement agency, the IRS, the FBI, or just about any other entity that might scare the average law-abiding citizen.

-I can't tell you how government agencies work outside of the United States.
-In America however, government agencies do not normally use email as the initial point of contact.
-That isn't to say that law enforcement and other government agencies do not use email – they do.
+I can't tell you how government agencies work outside the United States.
+But here, government agencies don't normally use email as an initial point of contact.
+That isn't to say that law enforcement and other government agencies don't use email.
 However, law enforcement agencies follow certain protocols.
-They do not engage in email-based extortion (at least that hasn’t been my experience).
+They don't engage in email-based extortion—at least, not in my experience.

-In Las Vegas casino security teams are taught to look for anything that JDLR (as they call it).
-The idea is that if something just doesn’t look right, then there is probably a good reason why.
+In Las Vegas, casino security teams are taught to look for anything that JDLR—just doesn't look right, as they call it.
+The idea is that if something looks off, there's probably a good reason why.
 This same principle almost always applies to email messages.
-If you receive a message that seems suspicious then it is usually in your best interest to avoid acting on the message.
+If you receive a message that seems suspicious, it's usually in your best interest to avoid acting on the message.